 Low-Carb Diet / Low- Glycemic Diet / South Beach Diet Suggestions:

 This Pan-Fried Broccoli recipe is great for low-carb and Keto diets and for the original South Beach Diet.
-Broccoli does have some carbs, but check the fiber and it’s fairly low in net carbs.
+Broccoli does have some carbs, but it’s low in net carbs.
 You may wish to use fewer pine nuts and/or Parmesan if you’re strictly following South Beach.

 Find More Recipes Like This One: